derpycode/cgenie.muffin/genie-userconfigs/MS/crichtonetal.CP.2019/readme.txt

 bg_ctrl_debug_lvl0=.true.
 ma_debug_loop=1

-Also note that no attempt has been made to align the model and observed d13C in absolute value, and in the chosen ensemble members, atmospheric d13C is the preindustrial default: bg_par_atm_force_scale_val_4=-6.5

 The salinity forcing, to contorl the AMOC strength, is applied by means of a 2D forcing that is generic across all the reconstructions: